Who are CUSERT responders?

 No, CUSERT does not carry tensor bandages.
 However they are sold at the pharmacy which is located on the tunnel level of The Carleton Technology and Training Centre

 CUSERT does not provide “over-the-counter” medications.
 There is a pharmacy on campus, located in the Carleton Technology and Training Centre.

 Can CUSERT give medical advice over the phone?

 No, CUSERT cannot give out medical advice over the phone as responders cannot properly assess the patient.
 If you are unsure if you need medical attention, call 4444 from a campus phone or 613-520-4444 to have CUSERT dispatched to assess you.
 We can then make recommendations for further treatment based on this assessment.
 If you are off-campus you can call Telehealth to talk to registered nurse (1-866-797-0000).

 Where does my student levy go?

-CUSERT is funded entirely thorough modest student levies.
+CUSERT is funded through modest student levies.
 Student levies cover CUSERT’s various operational and training costs, which include initial training courses for new responders, annual recertifications, and equipment/supplies.
-CUSERT is a volunteer service, and responders and the management team are therefore entirely unpaid.
+CUSERT is a volunteer service; responders and the management team are therefore entirely unpaid.